Resources

 When considering purchasing Children’s Term Rider in India, it is important to keep in mind that the policy may have certain limitations and exclusions.
 Some of the common limitations and exclusions include pre-existing medical conditions, accidental death, and suicide.

-• Pre-existing medical conditions refer to any health conditions that the child has before purchasing the policy.
+• Pre-existing medical conditions refer to the child's health conditions before purchasing the policy.
 Insurance companies may exclude coverage for pre-existing conditions or charge higher premiums if they are included.
-It is important to disclose any pre-existing conditions accurately to the insurance company at the time of application to avoid any issues later on.
+It is important to disclose any pre-existing conditions accurately to the insurance company at the time of application to avoid any issues later.

 • In India, suicide is often excluded from coverage under Children’s Term Rider policies.
 This means that if the child dies by suicide, the policy may not provide any benefits to the family.
 The suicide exclusion period varies by insurance company, but it is usually two years from the date of policy purchase.